 All of these reviewed devices are effective digital signage media players.

-Some have been around awhile, others are new to the market.
-Some are dedicated to digital signage, others are general purpose computing devices cast into application-specific roles.
+Some have been around a while, others are new to the market.
+Some are dedicated to digital signage while others are general-purpose computing devices cast into application-specific roles.

 Here are some questions to consider when making your purchase:

 If you’re deploying 1,500 digital signs, you don’t want 1,500 IT problems.

 Which device works best for your digital signage deployment?
 Can you do better for the given cost?